 Medicare can be confusing, but making the right choice when it comes to enrolling in the right coverage plan can have a long-lasting impact on both your physical and financial health.
 But there is just so much information out on the Internet about Medicare, and if you’re new to the program this information overload only serves to confuse things.
 While seeking advice from family and close friends can be helpful, as can some Internet searching, you may find it most helpful to contact a local, licensed professional who can help you make the best decision for your individual needs.

-Benefits of Working with a Local Agent.
+Benefits of Working with a Local Agent

 - Expertise: Medicare can feel overwhelming, especially if you’re new.
 You’ll likely have a laundry list of questions about how to find and choose the best coverage for you.
 From enrollment to converting you from private insurance to Medicare to finding helpful supplemental plans to satisfy your coverage needs, expertise is perhaps the biggest asset an Independent Advisor can offer you.
 Additionally, providers and prices vary by market, so having someone who works locally is particularly important in weighing your options.
 Agents and Advisors selling Medicare are required to take hours of additional training for Medicare certification, so you can rest assured that when you’re working with a licensed expert in your area, they are working with the most up-to-date knowledge.

 - Price: Here’s one of the best parts: working with a Medicare insurance advisor is free.
 Insurance advisors will not charge you money to work with them – ever.
 Advisors and agents have contracts with insurance providers, which is how their services are kept free to you.
 If you are meeting with an advisor and they begin to talk about fees, you should take caution before proceeding with their services.
+Also, they help you narrow your options and choose a plan that is best fit for you according to your budget and you don’t have to worry if you don’t know much about Medicare because agents are here to answer all your questions and doubts.

 How do Independent Advisors Work?

 Because your agent will be independent, they should be able to provide a good deal of information on several plans, all in one place.
-This will save you a ton of time and stress than if you had looked at all the different companies in your area, and spoke to each individual captive agent.
+This will save you a ton of time and stress than if you had looked at all the different companies in your area, and spoken to each individual captive agent.

 It’s also important to note that because the advisor is free to you, their plans are not marked up in any way.
 You will not save money by going to a captive agent, because their rate offering will be the same as an independent agent.